 - i.e. copy of NRC/ Zambia Immigration Permit.

-OTHER INFORMATION (Vital info needed when filling up the your e-Visa application online)
+OTHER INFORMATION (Vital info needed when filling up your e-Visa application online)

-- Entry and exit date of your travel in Zambia
+- Entry and exit date of your travel to Zambia

 - ***Depending on your nationality, type of visa desired, and purpose of visit, there may be additional requirements that will be needed from you (which is not listed above).
 Rest assured, you will be informed of these requirements after you select your country, type of visa, and travel dates on the online portal for the Zambia e-Visa.